jhumelsine/jhumelsine.github.io/_posts/2024-03-06-specification-design-pattern.md

 The Specification Design Pattern will feature several previous design patterns:
 * [Strategy](https://jhumelsine.github.io/2023/09/21/strategy-design-pattern.html) resides at its core, but then again, Strategy resides at the core of many design patterns we’ve reviewed so far.
 * [Composite](https://jhumelsine.github.io/2024/02/27/composite-design-pattern.html) will extend the ability of the Client to construct complex Specifications, since Strategy on its own will only be able to construct simple Specifications.
-* [Template Method](https://jhumelsine.github.io/2023/09/26/template-method-design-pattern.html) will be used for common Specification management.
+* [Template Method](https://jhumelsine.github.io/2023/09/26/template-method-design-pattern.html) will be used for Specification management.
 * And we’ll see [Dependency Injection](https://jhumelsine.github.io/2023/10/09/dependency-injection-design-pattern.html) as well, but it will be a little different than before.
 Previous design patterns featured a Configurer who created objects organized in a design pattern structure and injected them into the Client.
 In Specification, Clients create their own Specifications and inject them into the pattern at any time.

 # Real World Analogies to Specification